FastReports/FastReport.Documentation/README.md

 ## What is FastReport?

-[FastReport](https://github.com/FastReports/FastReport) provides open source report generator for .NET Core 2.x/.Net Framework 4.x.
+[FastReport](https://github.com/FastReports/FastReport) provides open source report generator for .NET6/.NET Core/.NET Framework 4.x.
 You can use the FastReport in MVC, Web API applications.
 FastReport Open Source is based on the FastReport.Net project.

 ## About Repository